Summit Helicopters

 Summit Helicopters is a Canadian aviation company that provides charter services throughout remote areas of western and northern Canada as well as the United Kingdom and Indonesia.
 Summit Helicopters is a member of the Ledcor Group of Companies and is a sister company to Summit Air.

-Summit Helicopters operates 6 different types of helicopters, all equipped with "onboard satellite phone, portable phone, next generation satellite tracking, and Transport Canada approved medevac kit."
+Summit Helicopters operates two different types of helicopters, all equipped with "onboard satellite phone, portable phone, next generation satellite tracking, and Transport Canada approved medevac kit."
 Depending on the service, required optional equipment includes "wildlife antennae, camera mounts, utility baskets, and emergency and fixed floats".

 History

 The Det'on Cho Corporation and three Yellowknife residents, Rob Carroll, Kevin Lang and Geoff Furniss, founded Trinity Helicopters in 2009.
 They quickly grew to a fleet of 17 helicopters operating in all three northern Canadian territories.

 In January 2013, Ledcor Air Limited, a member of the Ledcor Group of Companies, purchased Trinity Helicopters and subsequently renamed the company Summit Helicopters.

 Summit acquired CC Helicopters of Kamloops in 2014.
 CC Helicopters had over 30 years of experience in the British Columbia Interior and operated a fleet of light, intermediate, and medium helicopters with instrument flight rules (IFR) and visual flight rules (VFR) crews based at Kamloops Airport and Lillooet Airport.
 CC Helicopters also specialized in BC Air Ambulance medevac, oil and gas exploration and support, forestry survey and protection, environmental and wildlife survey, and power line support.

-In addition to its headquarters in Yellowknife, Summit Helicopters now operates out of five bases: Kamloops, Terrace, Fort McMurray, Lillooet, and Norman Wells (Norman Wells Airport).
+In addition to its headquarters in Yellowknife, Summit Helicopters now operates out of five bases: Kamloops, Terrace (Northwest Regional Airport Terrace-Kitimat), Fort McMurray (Fort McMurray International Airport), Lillooet, and Norman Wells (Norman Wells Airport).

 Fleet

-As of March 2016, Summit Helicopters has the following aircraft registered with Transport Canada (TC).
+As of September 2024, Summit Helicopters has the following aircraft registered with Transport Canada (TC).